-We considered the nature of the group's industry and its control environment, and reviewed the group's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of management and the directors about their own identification and assessment of the risks of irregularities, including those that are specific to the group's business sector.
+We considered the nature of the company's industry and its control environment, and reviewed the company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
+We also enquired of management, the directors and audit and finance committee about their own identification and assessment of the risks of irregularities, including those that are specific to the company's business sector.

-We obtained an understanding of the legal and regulatory frameworks that the group operates in, and identified the key laws and regulations that:
+We obtained an understanding of the legal and regulatory frameworks that the company operates in, and identified the key laws and regulations that:

-- had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included UK Companies Act, pensions legislation, tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty.
-This included ORR safety regulations.
+• had a direct effect on the determination of material amounts and disclosures in the financial statements.

+These included UK Companies Act, pensions legislation and tax legislation]; and do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+These included ORR safety regulations and TCFD regulations.

-We discussed among the audit engagement team and relevant internal specialists such as tax, valuations, pensions, financial instrument specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team including relevant internal specialists such as tax, valuations, pensions and financial instrument specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.